GeorgLink/Business-Model-Canvas-MD-template/README.md

 Below is a list of Customers:

 **Riders:**
 They are ranging from Middle to Upper Lower Class.
+Riding happen mostly in the city and urban areas.
 - Millennials
 - GenZ
 - Business Professionals